vskabelkin/data-science/README.md

-# datasciencefromscratch
-Joel Grus book listings
+# examples of data science practices